 This ability alone has made a big difference in snapping myself out of bad moods.

 Take the dog for a walk in the park.
 Sit and chill with your cat.

 Animals have a fabulous way of getting us out of a bad mood.
-They are great at being in the moment, great at showing love and enthusiasm and excellent for getting our mind off ourselves.
+They are great at being in the moment, great at showing love and enthusiasm, and excellent for getting our minds off ourselves.

 They are also incredibly entertaining because they do silly, sweet, crazy things that make us laugh and fill our hearts with love.

 Chilling out with my cat is one of the best ways to snap me out of a bad mood.
 As I type this post, he’s curled up in a white ball beside my feet.
 Just looking at my bub all cozy and snuggly fills me with joy.